-Are you interested in becoming a certified personal trainer?
+Are you interested in becoming a NASM-certified personal trainer?
 Are you checking out the personal training certification offered by the National Academy of Sports Medicine (NASM)?

 Personal Trainer VS Certified Personal Trainer

-A certified personal trainer is a trainer who matches the above descriptions but has also taken a personal training course offered by a company such as NASM and has passed the final NASM certification exam.
+A certified personal trainer is a trainer who matches the above descriptions but has also taken a CPT course offered by a company such as NASM and has passed the final NASM certification exam.

 Why Should Personal Trainers Get Certified?